 - 14.1.
-A controlled entity's corporate services including financial, human resources and legal services, and bank accounts, will usually be provided by the University with exceptions approved by the Head of Student Services and Operations. - 14.2.
-Such arrangements will be managed using a clear written agreement detailing the services to be provided, any limitations in relation to those and any management fee required, which will be approved by the Head of Student Services and Operations.
+A controlled entity's corporate services including financial, human resources and legal services, and bank accounts, will usually be provided by the University with exceptions approved by the Deputy Vice-Chancellor (Student Services and Operations). - 14.2.
+Such arrangements will be managed using a clear written agreement detailing the services to be provided, any limitations in relation to those and any management fee required, which will be approved by the Deputy Vice-Chancellor (Student Services and Operations).